tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} There are entry points into the documentation in popular sites where users look for answers (for example, question-and-answer sites like Stack Overflow, knowledge bases, or other resources apart from a standard Internet search). {{cb-end}}

+{{cb}} If the product has a code repository similar to features on GitHub, this repository is actively monitored when users log issues or submit pull requests. {{cb-end}}

-{{cb}} The sidebar navigation table of contents lets users take in a sense of the whole while also allowing users to expand more details as desired. {{cb-end}}
+{{cb}} The sidebar navigation table of contents lets users take in a sense of the whole while also allowing users to expand more details as desired.
+The sidebar isn't a massive list of seemingly endless scrolling and expansion but divides up doc sets into logical groups, like books. {{cb-end}}

 {{cb}} Each topic consolidates all necessary information about the topic in a standalone, modular way (rather than fragmenting the information into many small topics that require the user to bounce around, losing context). {{cb-end}}